stfxecutables/model_variance/drafts/details.md

 are bimodal, with the largest mode often near 1.0, and the smallest at a similar extremely large value (e.g. 0.6).
 That is, within a repeat, the local EC will typically take on most values in $[0, 1]$.
-Accuracy adjustment does *not* save the local EC here, and I find the plots hard to interpret due to the bimodality.
+Accuracy adjustment does *not* save the local EC here, and I find the plots extremely hard to interpret due to the bimodality.